? ? ?

-(Shion knew should’ve seen the signs then.)
+(Shion knew she should’ve seen the signs then.)

 Oftentimes as Shion would watch them all together, her heart would swell.
 And each time, she would reassure herself that she would [ ] them all.
 No matter what.
-She knew she couldn’t go back and change what was already carved into them—that would always remain.
+She knew she couldn’t go back and change what was already carved into them—those things would always remain.
 But she figured she would ensure that the rest of these days would be filled only with good memories.
 Although she could never say that three-lettered phrase aloud, she felt it deeply.

 It was all very simple and stupid, Shion knew.
 But the fact they looked to her when they had troubles made her feel like she had a place in the world.
 Right, she decided then, this was how she would carve her place into this universe that almost no longer had any record of her.